Strawberry Blueberry Smoothie Recipe Without Yogurt

 This creamy Strawberry Blueberry Smoothie is made dairy-free without yogurt or dairy milk.
-Use plant milk and chia seeds as the base of this flavorful and healthy fresh fruit smoothie.
-This is a healthy breakfast option.
+Use plant milk and chia seeds as the base of this flavorful fresh fruit smoothie.
+This is a nutritious and fiber-rich breakfast option.

 Smoothies are such a simple and delicious way to pack in nutrients.
 Chia seeds provide fiber and protein while berries pack in antioxidants and Vitamin C.